Lizhecheng02/Custom-ChatGPT/README.md

 #### 5. Test New Model

 Once you see the fine-tuning process has completed, you can start using your own ChatGPT.
-You have two methods to use it: one is to directly engage in conversation through the GUI interface at https://platform.openai.com/playground; alternatively, you can also use the id of the new model for local testing.
+You have two methods to use it: one is to directly use through the chat interface at https://platform.openai.com/playground; alternatively, you can also use the id of the new model for local testing.

-- Website GUI
+- Chat Interface

 <img src="Images/choose_model.png" alt="choose_model" style="zoom:80%;" />